Kr4is/FragGeneScan/README.md

 Copyright (C) 2020 Bruno Cabado.

-The source for FragGeneScan is released under the GNU General Public License as published by the Free Software Foundation, either version 3 of the License (See [COPYING.txt](https://github.com/Kr4is/FragGeneScan/blob/master/COPYING.txt)).
+The source for FragGeneScan_HPC is released under the GNU General Public License as published by the Free Software Foundation, either version 3 of the License (See [COPYING.txt](https://github.com/Kr4is/FragGeneScan/blob/master/COPYING.txt)).